pypeit/PypeIt/doc/wave_calib.rst

 the :ref:`full-template` method that is now preferred
 are:

- 1. The lamps used are substantially different from those archived.
+ 1. The lamps used are different from those archived.
  2. The slit spans much bluer/redder than the archived template.

 In either case, a new template may need to be generated.